-Self-Service Environment Policies will allow any Project Manager to define and manage their own environment polices.
+As a Project Manager you can define and manage your own environment polices.
 Environment policies are associated directly with a project and can be used for any blueprint by any organization.

 - Environment Policy: Defines the amount of time the end-users will have the use of the environment.
 The environment’s life time is set according to the environment policy associated with it: during the Run time, the environment will be up with all machines running.
 During the Storage time, the environment will be archived and can be made accessible by extending it from the environment details page.
 After the environment storage time expires, the environment is securely deleted

 To create a new Environment Policy follow these steps (Note: Requires the Project Manager Role)

 1. From the CloudShare Dashboard, navigate to Management > Policies

 2. Click the Create Environment Policy button.

 3. Complete the following: